May Homeschooling Printables

-It’s time again for you to grab your monthly printable calendar!
+It’s time again for you to grab your monthly homeschool printables!

-Perfect for hanging in your homeschool room or using with your Sanity Saver Homeschool Planner.
-Our team at Homeschool.com is creating a monthly printable calendar each month this year to coordinate with the copy work ebook and free online journal printable that you see below.
+This set of printables is perfect for using with your Sanity Saver Homeschool Planner.
+Our team at Homeschool.com enjoys creating helpful resources that not only make your job easier, but help you enjoy it along the way!
 Make sure to check back each month to download your monthly printable calendar or online journaling page.

 We’ve designed this month’s free monthly calendar with an inspiring quote that doubles as a bookmark.
 This multi-purpose monthly calendar is easy to download and print.
 If you want to use the bookmark simply cut it off!
 All pages coordinate with the other monthly printables that you’ll find at Homeschool.com.